 Affirmations are a form of positive self-talk.
 It's used to keep reminding ourselves of our positive attributes and worthiness.
 Its purpose is to balance out negative beliefs and build resilience and self-esteem.

 Though it may feel false to speak or write positively about one’s self when feeling the exact opposite, research has shown this to be effective.
 Thoughts can and do translate into feelings, so ‘fake it until you make it’ really can work.
 It just requires practice.

 Kamal Ravikant’s book Love Yourself Like Your Life Depends On It works on the simple affirmation mantra ‘I love myself’.
 It might appear a little wishy-washy at a skeptic’s glance, but it's been well-reviewed by thousands.

 If you're irked by positive self-talk, that might be the very reason you need it.

 Next time the ruminating self-pity train runs you down, and you think you deserve to be angry at yourself or the world, remember that you don’t.
 What you’re actually saying is you deserve to continue to suffer by indulging a sense of injustice or hopelessness.

 What you really deserve is to feel your feelings, accept them and move on - whether you feel good or not.
 You deserve happiness, always.
 Though that’s not realistically possible in life, you can cultivate it more often through practice.

 You can find ways to feel like you can carry on even when times are tough, to get stuff done regardless.
 It is more helpful than kicking up a storm of futility in your mind.

-Self-pity is like punching yourself in one leg to get rid of the pain in the other.
-Only giving yourself two dead legs.
+Self-pity is like punching yourself in one leg to get rid of the pain in the other, only giving yourself two painful legs.
 If you didn’t deserve the first injury, you certainly don’t deserve the next.